toggledbits/SiteSensor/README.md

 ## License ##

 SiteSensor is offered under GPL (the GNU Public License).
+See the LICENSE file for details.